Thermoresponsivity of poly(N-isopropylacrylamide) microgels in water-trehalose solution and its relation to protein behavior: Results and Discussion

 \subsubsection{Structural properties}

 To complement the microscopic information derived by RS experiments, we rely on all-atom MD simulations of a PNIPAM 30-mer, mimicking a linear segment of the microgel network.
-The time evolution of the polymer radius of gyration $R_g$ is reported in Fig. \ref{fig:conf}a for the trehalose-containing system.
+The time evolution of the chain size (as quantified by the polymer radius of gyration $R_g$) is reported in Fig. \ref{fig:conf}a for the trehalose-containing system.
 The behavior shows that extended conformations are mainly populated at 283 K, while the chain collapse has already occurred at 318 K. The average value of $R_g$ in the two solvents is compared in Fig. \ref{fig:conf}b.
 While $R_g$ decreases from 283 to 318 K, the chain size in the presence of trehalose is slightly bigger than in pure water, both in the coil and the globule state.
 This difference qualitatively matches the behavior of the hydrodynamic volume observed by DLS in our PNIPAM microgels (see Fig. \ref{fig:V(T)}).
 The water accessible surface area (WASA), a property strictly correlated to the chain size in aqueous environment, confirms the results for $R_g$, as shown in Fig. \ref{fig:conf}c.
 The associated distributions of $R_g$ and WASA are reported in Figs. S7 and S8.

-To evaluate whether a larger chain size in the presence of trehalose stems from a steric effect due to preferential adsorption of the sugar on the polymer, we calculated the local concentration of trehalose as a function of the distance from the surface of the PNIPAM chain (Fig. \ref{fig:Xt}).
-We find that the mole fraction of trehalose in close proximity to the chain is lower than that in the bulk solution.
+The larger chain size in the presence of trehalose could derive from a preferential adsorption of the sugar on the polymer, since portions of the chain in a more extended conformation would favour the interaction with trehalose through a greater accessible surface.
+To verify whether this occurs, we calculated the local concentration of trehalose as a function of the distance from the surface of the PNIPAM chain (Fig. \ref{fig:Xt}).
+We find that the mole fraction of trehalose in close proximity to the chain is lower than 0.015 found in the bulk solution.
 This means that the polymer surface layer is depleted of trehalose, and therefore preferential adsorption is ruled out.
 Notably, this behavior is much more pronounced at 283 K, in the coil conformation.
 These results for PNIPAM are quite remarkable, since they are very similar to what observed for globular proteins in solution, where trehalose is found to be preferentially excluded from the protein surface \cite{CourtenayBIOCHEM2000}.
 Indeed, an increased exclusion from the vicinity of the denatured protein is proposed to be the physical basis of the trehalose stabilizing action \cite{TimasheffBIOCHEM1997, KaushikJBC2003}, a conjecture that seems to be confirmed by the present findings.